Copper Staff

 Next, say that you’re looking forward to continuing your working relationship with the customer.

-“We really appreciate you as a customer.
+“We appreciate your business.
 Since you’ve used our product for the last year, we would love to hear if you have any additional feedback or questions about using it.
 As always, I’m here for you over phone or email.
 I look forward to hearing from you soon about (insert upcoming milestone/product launch etc. your customer is working towards)!”

 This reinforces that you appreciate them as a customer, which means you’ll do what it takes to keep their business over the long term.